-The daytime hours of Holy Saturday continue the atmosphere of Good Friday, and have been observed as s time of quiet and fasting.
+The daytime hours of Holy Saturday continue the atmosphere of Good Friday, and have been observed as a time of quiet prayer and fasting.
 The Easter Vigil on the evening of Holy Saturday is the night of all nights and the primary celebration of Jesus' Resurrection.
 The elaborate and beautiful ritual of the Easter Vigil has four clearly-defined parts: the service of light, the Liturgy of the Word, the celebration of the Sacraments of Initiation and the reception of the risen Christ in Holy Communion.

 The service of light begins with a darkened church.
 The priest lights the Paschal candle, the symbol of Christ's Resurrection.
 The Paschal candle is used to light small candles held by those in the congregation as all process into the church to the chant of "light of Christ."

 The Exsultet is sung which recounts the saving action of Christ, and it is followed by the readings of the Mass, several from the Old Testament, interspersed with responsorial Psalms and prayers.
 The Liturgy of the Word consists of as many as seven Old Testament readings that recapitulate God's saving action throughout history.
 The Gloria is then sung with the maximum amount of musical instruments, bells, and choir available to the parish.
 The Gospel is proclaimed that narrates eye witness accounts of those who encountered the risen Christ, stirring you to a deeper realization that He is alive!
-There are baptisms, bringing people to new life in Christ followed by confirmation, strengthening them to be bold witnesses for their faith in God.
-You will renew your own baptismal promises to live more fully as a committed disciple of Christ.
+There are Baptisms, bringing people to new life in Christ followed by Confirmation, strengthening them to be bold witnesses for their faith in God.
+You will renew your own Baptismal promises to live more fully as a committed disciple of Christ.
 The Liturgy of the Eucharist is celebrated with the greatest of joy, leading to our reception of the risen Christ in Holy Communion.
+In many churches, this is also the time for reception of First Holy Communion for those being received into the full communion of the Catholic Church or for those who were baptized Catholic but not catechized.
 This is a day to rejoice that the establishment of the Church and the celebration of the Sacraments are all made possible through the suffering, death and resurrection of Jesus Christ.